The Zoho Sign delivery sends a resulting document to Zoho Sign for signing.

 This is the signature field in the Zoho Sign interface.

-We recommend using white font for the Signature tag in the template to make it invisible to viewers.
+We recommend setting the font color of the Signature tag to white in the template to hide it from viewers.

 Additionally, you can use predefined tokens: